Weekly Warwickshire Magistrates Court round-up

 The following cases have been dealt with at Warwickshire Magistrates Court in Leamington.

-Shane Anthony Parker, 29, of Kilnsey Grove, Woodloes, Warwick, was given a community order, fined £86 and ordered to pay £6.20 compensation and £165 costs for theft.
+Alay Kifle, 21, of Sir Toby Belch Drive, Warwick Gates, Leamington, was jailed for 14 weeks and ordered to pay £115 costs for two counts of criminal damage, assault, two counts of threatening and abusive behaviour, possession of cocaine and possession of a knife in a public place.

-Rachael Clare McLea, 41, of Napton Drive, Leamington, was given a community order and ordered to pay £270 costs for theft.
+Terri Janine Moore, 32, of Cymbeline Way, Warwick Gates, Leamington, was given a community order with a 12-week curfew and electronic monitoring and ordered to pay £375 compensation and £85 costs for three counts of assaulting a police officer in the execution of their duty, assault and criminal damage.

-Karl Troth, 49, of Newland Rod, Leamington, was given a 12-month conditional discharge and ordered to pay £205 costs for theft.
+Sangheeta Singh, 47,of Kennedy Square, Leamington, was given a 12-month conditional discharge and ordered to pay £205 costs for failing to notify of a change of circumstances affecting their entitlement to benefits.

-Mark Stuart Evans, 41, of Acacia Road, Leamington, was fined £45 and ordered to pay £55 costs for possession of cannabis.

-Liam Myles, 41, of Grove Place, Leamington, was fined £75 and ordered to pay £30 costs for failing to comply with supervision requirements after a period of imprisonment.
-He was also ordered to pay £135 for theft.

 Almost Done!